see Oundle

 Oundle Fringe Festival

-For over a week the Oundle Fringe Festival sees the beautiful market town thronged in mid summer with entertainers of a wide range of genres in the local pubs, hotels, cafes and streets and neighbouring villages.
-You will find anything from tribute bands to poetry readings, sublime jazz and the blues to thumping rock, the gentile sounds of classical music and vocals of the 40s and 50s and theatre music favourites, high energy bluegrass, Americana, and Scottish pipes, swirling, kicking, tapping, clicking dance teams, comedy performances and maybe the odd Shakespearian ode or two drifting about amongst the many free events in the programme.
+For over a week in mid summer the Oundle Fringe Festival sees our beautiful market town and its neighbouring villages thronged with entertainers from a wide range of genres.
+In the local pubs, hotels, cafes and streets you will find anything from tribute bands to poetry readings, sublime jazz and the blues to thumping rock, high energy bluegrass and Americana to Scottish pipes and classical music, plus theatre music favourites, vocals from the 40s/50s, swirling, kicking, clicking dance teams, comedy performances and maybe the odd Shakespearian ode or two drifting in the atmosphere amongst the many free events in the Fringe programme.

 Latest Fringe News